mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 * Segregation of memory for execution of cryptographic operation (crypto block should be protected from buffer overflow type attacks).
 * Vulnerability of the cryptographic algorithm implementation.
 * Attacks against secure boot & secure upgrade.
-* TEE/Secure processor OS attack.
+* TEE/Secure processor OS attack (if applicable).

 #### Foundational Trust Module Identity
 Upon an FTM provider approved by the MOSIP adopters, the FTM provider would submit a self signed public certificate to the adopter.
 Let us call this the FTM root.
 The adopter would use this certificate to seed their device trust database.
 The FTM root and their key pairs should be generated and stored in FIPS 140-2 Level 3 or more compliant devices with no possible mechanism to extract the keys.

 The foundational module upon its first boot is expected to generate a random asymmetric key pair and provide the public part of the key to obtain a valid certificate from the FTM provider.
-The FTM provider would validate to ensure that the chip is unique and would issue a certificate with the issuer set to FTM root.
+The FTM provider would validate to ensure that the chip is unique and would issue a certificate with the issuer set to a FTM certificate chain.
 The entire certificate issuance would be in a secured provisioning facility, auditable upon notice by the adopters or its approved auditors.
 The certificate issued to the module will have a defined validity period as per the MOSIP certificate policy document defined by the MOSIP adopters.
 This certificate and private key within the FTM chip is expected to be in its permanent memory.

 {% hint style="info" %}